Holomorphic curves in exploded manifolds: virtual fundamental class: Constructing sections of sheaves on --categories

 \section{Constructing sections of sheaves on $K$--categories}

-Let $\dmsw$ indicate some decorated moduli stack of $\C\infty1$ families of not-necessarily-holomorphic stable curves --- see \cite{evc} for definitions.
+Throughout this paper, we will be using exploded manifolds with the regularity $\C\infty1$, defined in section 7 of \cite{iec}.
+For all practical purposes, $\C\infty1$ maps are as good as smooth.
+Let $\dmsw$ indicate some decorated moduli stack of $\C\infty1$ families of not-necessarily-holomorphic stable curves --- see section 11 of \cite{iec} for basic definitions, and section 2 of \cite{evc} for further treatment, including Definition 2.11 of $\dmsw$.
 By a sheaf (of sets) on $\dmsw$, we mean a contravariant functor $S$ from $\dmsw$ (to the category of sets) so that $S$ is a sheaf when restricted to the category of open sub-families of any family in $\dmsw$.
 We shall also be interested in sheaves with more restricted domains.

-Recall that a stack $\mathcal X$ over the category of $\C\infty1$ exploded manifolds is a category $\mathcal X$ along with a `nice' functor $\ex F$ from $\mathcal X$ to the category of $\C\infty1$ exploded manifolds.
-We generally use $\hat f$ to indicate an object in $\mathcal X$, and call $\hat f$ a family parametrized by $\ex F(\hat f)$ --- this can also be thought of as a map $\ex F(\hat f)\longrightarrow \mathcal X$.
-The `nice' properties of $\ex F$ are loosely paraphrased as follows: families (parametrized by exploded manifolds) glue and pull back as we expect bundles (parametrized by exploded manifolds) to glue and pull back.